gia-guar/JARVIS-ChatGPT/README.md

 # ERRORS and FAQs
 categories: Install, General, Runtime
 ### INSTALL: I have conflicting packages while installing *venv_requirements.txt*, what should I do? <br>
-1) Make sure you have the right Python version (3.7) on the venv (>python --version with the virtual environment activated).
-2) Try to edit the _venv_requirements.txt_ and remove the version requirements of the incriminated dependencies.
-3) Straight remove the package from the txt file and install them manually afterward.<br>
+1. Make sure you have the right Python version (3.7) on the .venv (>python --version with the virtual environment activated).
+2. Try to edit the _venv_requirements.txt_ and remove the version requirements of the incriminated dependencies.
+3. Straight remove the package from the txt file and install them manually afterward.<br>

 ### INSTALL: I meet an error when running openai_api_chatbot.py saying: TypeError: LoadLibrary( ) argument 1 must be str, not None what's wrong? <br>
 The problem is concerning Whisper.
 You should re-install it manually  with ```pip install whisper-openai``` <br>

-### INSTALL: I can't import 'openai.embeddings_utils' or 'openai.datalib'<br>
+### INSTALL: I can't import 'openai.embeddings_utils'<br>
-1) Try to ```pip install --upgrade openai```.
+1. Try to ```pip install --upgrade openai```.
-2) This happens because openai elevated their minimum requirements.
+2. This happens because openai elevated their minimum requirements.
 I had this problem and solved by manually downloading [embeddings_utils.py](https://github.com/openai/openai-python/blob/main/openai/embeddings_utils.py) inside ./<your_venv>/Lib/site-packages/openai/
 <br>
-3) If the problem persists with ```datalib``` raise an issue and I'll provide you the missing file
+3. If the problem persists with ```datalib``` raise an issue and I'll provide you the missing file
-4) upgrade to python 3.8 (create new env and re-install TTS, requirements)
+4. upgrade to Python 3.8 (create new env and re-install TTS, requirements)

 ### INSTALL: I encounter the error ModuleNotFoundError: No module named '\<some module\>' <br>
 Requirements are not updated every commit.
 While this might generate errors you can quickly install the missing modules, at the same time it keeps the environment clean from conflicts when I try new packages (and I try LOTS of them) <br>